basho/rfc/open/solr-4.10-upgrade-downgrade.md

 * For each index created after the upgrade:
     * Revert the `luceneMatchVersion` in the `solrconfig.xml` for that index to its previous version
     * Delete any previously indexed Solr data
+    * Optionally, revert any previously backed-up Solr data
 * Restart Riak
 * Monitor AAE to reindex all Solr cores

+> Note.
+During dowgrade, the node will still be available for query, and inconistent search results will occur.

 If the user chooses Option 2 for upgrade, then the same procedure is required for downgrade as Option 1, except the changes must be made for _all_ Solr indices that have been upgraded, as well as any indices that were created after the upgrade.